supermarsx/cdp-auth/readme.md

 - Doesn't handle usernames or with commas
 - Sometimes startup is slow
 - Sometimes `field_id` mode bugs out and can't login
+- Passes clear password on a shell execute instruction to `cdp-auth`

 ## Quick start